 Age is one of them.
-81% of 55-64 year olds and 83% of 65+ voted whilst only 36% of 18-24 year olds did so.
+81% of 55-64 year olds and 83% of those aged 65+ voted, whilst only 36% of 18-24 year olds did.
 The significance of this is that the older citizens were more likely to have more socially conservative values than the younger voters.
 Their attitudes to immigration were significant.
-The seniors were more likely to be hostile to large numbers of immigrants and membership of the EU requires free movement of labour across the national borders of member states.
+The seniors were more likely to be hostile to large numbers of immigrants; membership of the EU requires free movement of labour across the national borders of member states.
 Those in the 18-44 age groups were more likely to see immigration as a force for good.

 The NHS is a major example.
-It is one of the biggest employers in the world with 1.2 million workers but too many posts are currently unfilled.
-The Royal College of Nursing reports a shortage of 40,000 nurses that could increase to 70,000 in the next 5 years.
-There is a shortage of GPs expected to be 7000 by 2023/4 as older practitioners retire.
-Nearly ¾ of all medical specialisms have unfilled training posts, especially cancer, psychiatry and emergency medicine.
+It is one of the biggest employers in the world with 1.2 million workers, but too many posts are currently unfilled.
+The Royal College of Nursing reports a shortage of 40,000 nurses, and that could increase to 70,000 in the next five years.
+There is a shortage of GPs, expected to be 7,000 by 2023/4 as older practitioners retire.
+Nearly three quarters of all medical specialisms have unfilled training posts, especially cancer, psychiatry and emergency medicine.
 The most serious shortages are in the northern regions.
 Sooner or later attitudes to immigration have to change to meet these needs.

 There are no quick fixes for the deep divisions Brexit has caused.
 Healing them will call for a quality of leadership that has been absent from British politics in recent years.
 Our politicians will need to be realistic both about the reasons people voted for Brexit, the damage the referendum has done to social cohesion and to their own credibility.
 They are more likely to make a positive difference if they are honest about the issues and possible ways forward.
 The rest of us can pray for them to be humble, honest and realistic.